Privacy Policy

 Information Collection

 The Consortium servers automatically record certain information about site traffic (which may include Internet protocol (IP) addresses, browser types, Internet service provider (ISP) information, referring pages and search engines, platform types, date/time stamps, and other data).
 This information is not further linked to any personally identifiable information; it is occasionally used by the Consortium to analyze trends, administer the site, track users' movement in the aggregate, and gather broad demographic information for aggregate use.
-Additionally, the Consortium utilizes Google Analytics, which independently records traffic using a modified version of the data described above (i.e. a segment of each user's IP address is deleted to further protect users' privacy).
+Additionally, the Consortium may utilize Google Analytics, which independently records traffic using a modified version of the data described above (i.e. a segment of each user's IP address is deleted to further protect users' privacy).

 As a general rule and to protect user privacy, we strive to keep our collection of personally identifiable information to an absolute minimum.